Room Reservations

 Why is the library using DocuSign for the ‘Region of Waterloo Library Request for Room Reservation and Acknowledgement of Terms and Conditions’ form?

-DocuSign is a convenient way to complete this form without our patron making a special trip into the library.
+DocuSign is a convenient way to complete this form without our patrons making a special trip into the library.
 It is consistent with other similar practices at the library.

 Contact Us